One of the mysteries of the English language finally explained.

 - ‘During a weekend outing to Windsor Castle, Ruth met Wenclell Poore, a U.S. Army Air Corps staff sergeant.’

-- 1.1 A rank of non-commissioned officer in the US air force, above airman and below technical sergeant.
+- 1.1 A noncommissioned officer in the US Air Force ranking above sergeant and below technical sergeant.

 - ‘After I joined the Air Force and was assigned to Davis-Monthan Air Force Base, Ariz., I was selected to serve as a summary court officer for a young staff sergeant killed in a traffic accident.’